dappforce/subsocial-docs/docs/sdk/quick-start/Transactions.md

   });
 }
 ```
-Fist we created an instance of the Keyring class (lean more about keyring [here](https://polkadot.js.org/docs/keyring/start/)).
+Fist we created an instance of the Keyring class (lean more about keyrings [here](https://polkadot.js.org/docs/keyring/start/)).
 In the next step we connected to the Substrate API using getSubstrateApi and the Substrate node URL, and we also connected to IPFS by flatApi.
-After that we used IPFS for creating content and substrateApi.
+After that we used substrateAPI and IPFS for creating content.
 Then, we used the previously created content to create a space and then sign a transaction.

 Learn more about [transactions](https://polkadot.js.org/docs/api/start/api.tx/) and [mnemonics](https://polkadot.js.org/docs/util-crypto/examples/create-mnemonic).